Catastrophic Plate Tectonics: A Biblical Flood Model

 From biostratigraphy to the fit of the continents, there is plenty of evidence that the world’s land masses once held an entirely different configuration from their modern placement.
 However, present-day rates show that the movement is incredibly slow—at the speed of only centimeters per year!
 This has led conventional geologists to conclude that plate tectonics is a slow process that has been occurring over millions of years throughout earth history.
 How, then, does a creationist deal with the data?

-This was the question considered by Dr. John Baumgardner, a geophysicist who studies geology and earth processes from a biblical perspective.
-He, along with many other creationists including Dr. Steve Austin, wanted to figure out how plate tectonics should be applied within a biblical Flood model.
+Dr. John Baumgardner took this question under serious consideration.
+Baumgardner is a geophysicist who studies geology and earth processes from a biblical perspective.
+He, along with many other creationists including Dr. Steve Austin, wanted to figure out how we should apply plate tectonics within a biblical Flood model.
 In 1990 they developed Catastrophic Plate Tectonics (CPT), which serves this purpose.
 It is an ongoing field of research, and it is still being developed and modified.

 By Medium69, svg and colors Bibar – https://commons.wikimedia.org/wiki/File:Oceanic-oceanic_convergence_fr.svg, CC0, https://commons.wikimedia.org/w/index.php?curid=76236196